The Uniform Mordell-Lang Conjecture: Proof of the uniform Mordell--Lang conjecture (Theorem )

-Now we are ready to prove the Uniform Mordell--Lang Conjecture over $\IQbar$.
+Now we are ready to prove Theorem~\ref{MainThm3} over $\IQbar$.
 In view of R\'{e}mond's result (Theorem~\ref{ThmRemond}) cited above, the most important ingredient is the following proposition. \begin{prop} Let $A$ be an abelian variety of dimension $g$ and $L$ be an ample line bundle on $A$.
-Then with $L$ replace by $L\otimes L_{-}$, {\tt (Hyp pack)} holds true for each irreducible subvariety $X$ of $A$ which generates $A$ and each finite rank subgroup $\Gamma$ of $A(\IQbar)$. \end{prop} \begin{proof} Write $d = \deg_L X$.
+Then with $L$ replaced by $L\otimes [-1]^*L$, {\tt (Hyp pack)} holds true for each irreducible subvariety $X$ of $A$ which generates $A$ and each finite rank subgroup $\Gamma$ of $A(\IQbar)$. \end{prop} \begin{proof} Write $d = \deg_L X$.
+Denote for simplicity by $L_-:= [-1]^*L$.

 We prove this result by induction on $r := \dim X$.

 The base step is $r = 0$, in which case trivially holds true.

 For an arbitrary $r \ge 1$.
 Assume the theorem is proved for $0, 1, \ldots, r-1$.